White House: regulatory trim to save over $10 billion

 His rival Republicans said the final list of measures, unveiled during the Democratic president's summer vacation in Martha's Vineyard, was "underwhelming."

-"There are literally dozens of costly regulations that we have real concerns about," said Rosario Palmieri, vice president for regulatory affairs at the National Association of Manufacturers.
+"There are literally dozen of costly regulations that we have real concerns about," said Rosario Palmieri, vice president for regulatory affairs at the National Association of Manufacturers.

 He said the point of paring down regulations was important both to eliminate old, pointless rules and to reduce burdens on businesses.